 Are your important papers in order?
 Can you grab them in a hurry if you need to evacuate your home?
-Learn how to make an emergency grab and go binder, and download a free printable checklist to make it easy.
+Learn why you need an emergency grab-and-go binder, and how to get started building your own.

 How to make an emergency grab-and-go binder